 Paperback, 6″ x 8″, 24 pages, Copyright 2010

 Produced in part while in residence at The Virginia Center for the Creative Arts.

 Laraine Armenti, illustrator & designer; Elliot Lilien, author

 Water is Rising in the Classroom: True Terror Dreams of Teachers is a collection of nightmares of actual teachers.
 Teachers in classrooms K-12 were interviewed in seventeen schools in three states to gather the nightmares for the book.
 The stress brought on by teaching is evident in the dreams.
 Teachers are afraid they will lose control, be humiliated, have no preparation, or be put in charge of students who could not be handled by anyone.
-Teachers in all schools surveyed admitted to having the dreams, there being no apparent difference in the nature of the dreams experienced by men and women, teachers in wealthy versus less wealthy schools, or public versus independent schools.
+Teachers in all schools surveyed admitted to having the dreams, there being no apparent difference in the nature of the dreams experienced by men and women, teachers in wealthy versus less wealthy schools, or public versus private schools.
 The book is interesting and humorous, and reveals the pressures teachers experience.

 Paperback, 7″ x 8″, 98 pages, 37 black and white illustrations, Copyright 2004